jaymehall/prompt-pilot/README.md

 ## Overview

 **PromptPilot** is a full-stack AI customization tool that lets users design, test, and refine GPT agents using custom prompts and system instructions — all in a polished, side-by-side interface.
-Built with React, FastAPI, and PostgreSQL, the platform supports OpenAI and Claude API integration, secure prompt sessions, and user-friendly UX with a dark, modern aesthetic.
+Built with React, FastAPI, and PostgreSQL, the platform supports OpenAI and Claude API integration, secure prompt sessions, multi-format file import/export, and a user-friendly CLI-inspired UX.

 PromptPilot is both a productivity tool and an educational experience: it empowers anyone — devs, writers, educators — to explore AI behavior design without needing to code.

+---

 ## Features